-Top Education stocks in India
+Best Education Stocks in India

 Let’s take a look at some major companies which are in the education & Edu-related industries and know more about their business.

 The company was set up in 1981.
-This was at a time when the IT industry was at its nascent stages.
+This was at a time when the IT industry was in its nascent stages.
 Despite having a great demand the country still had a great shortfall when it came to human resources.
 The company was set up with the aim to overcome its human resource challenges.

 NIIT provides training & development solutions to Individuals, Corporates, and Institutions.
 Over the years the company has grown to have a presence in 30 countries.
 The company operates through two business verticals.
-The first being the Corporate Learning Group.
+The first is the Corporate Learning Group.